tcbegley/tcbegley.github.io/src/content/posts/mcmc-part-2.md

 So how do we obtain $q_T$?
 We need to numerically solve the system.
 Many numerical solvers suffer from errors that compound over time, meaning that our estimate of $q_T$ gets worse as $T$ gets large.
 Fortunately, we can exploit the structure of the Hamiltonian system.
-The Hamiltonian itself is constant along flow lines, which we can easily verify by differentiating with respect to time and substituting Hamilton's equations

-$$
-    \frac{d}{d t}H(q, p) = \frac{\partial H}{\partial q}\frac{d q}{d t} + \frac{\partial H}{\partial p}\frac{d p}{d t} = 0
-$$
+Hamiltonian dynamics preserve phase space volume, which can be seen for example by observing that the vector field induced by Hamilton's equations has zero divergence.

-In other words, the flow is along level sets of the Hamiltonian.
-A certain class of numerical approximation schemes, known as _symplectic integrators_ preserve the value of the Hamiltonian along the approximate solution, which limits the extent to which errors can accumulate.
-In particular errors do not compound, which allows us to flow for longer without the error becoming unacceptably large.
+A certain class of numerical approximation schemes - known as _symplectic integrators_ - exactly preserve phase space volume, despite being discretised approximations.
+This limits the extent to which errors can accumulate, because for example diverging to infinity or spiraling to zero would typically require that the volume expands or contracts respectively.
+In particular, unlike naive schemes, errors do not compound, which allows us to approximate longer trajectories without the error becoming unacceptably large.

 A simple and often used symplectic integrator is the so called leapfrog integrator.
 This sees us make a half step with $p$, using the half-updated $p$